-Risk appetite is set by the trustee board and is expressed in terms of a series of statements for each risk type, linked where possible to quantitative metrics that provide a measure of the tolerance, or operating limits, for different risks.
-The statements themselves express the trustee board's appetite for each risk in terms of a five-category scale of risk disposition: averse, minimal, cautious, open and hungry.
+Taking on too much or too little risk could result in a failure to deliver strategic objectives.
+At the core of our approach to risk management is our risk appetite.
+Our risk appetite statements articulate the types and levels of risk that we are prepared to accept; they set risk-taking boundaries and enable consistent risk-aware decision making.
+Risk appetite is set by the trustee board and is expressed in a series of risk appetite statements, linked where possible to quantitative metrics that provide a measure of the tolerance, or operating limits, for the different risks.
+In the statements, a five-category scale of risk disposition is used to express the board's appetite to each risk.
+The categories are: averse, minimal, cautious, open and hungry.
 An "averse" disposition reflects a very low tolerance for a particular risk and a need to develop a significant suite of controls (even if they are costly) to reduce the likelihood and/or impact of this risk.
-At the other extreme, a "hungry" disposition reflects broad acceptance of a particular risk because of the potential for significant reward (in the form of income, asset growth or cost savings) with which it may be associated.
+At the other extreme, a "hungry" disposition reflects broad acceptance of a particular risk because of the associated potential for significant reward (in the form of income, asset growth or cost savings).
 Implied within the definition of risk appetite is the notion that our risks present both opportunities and threats, and that by taking a balanced amount of risk into the organisation, USS has the best chance of achieving its objectives.
 The assessment of individual risks through the use of key risk indicators (KRIs) helps the business evaluate whether its risk-taking is consistent with its risk appetite.
 USS regularly updates its risk appetite statements which are set in relation to strategic objectives and formally approved by the trustee board.
-They have been designed to cascade throughout USS to guide decision making and business planning by its employees.
-Collectively they help ensure that USS operates in such a way that the operation of the business and the achievement of strategic objectives is not overly threatened.
+They have been designed to cascade throughout USS to guide decision making and business planning by its employees; as such they help ensure that USS operates in such a way that the efficient functioning of the business and the achievement of strategic objectives is not overly threatened.
+USS has 87 individual risk appetite statements, represented below: